vidurv2/Sales-Insights-Data-Analysis-/README.md

 7. Show distrinct product codes that were sold in chennai

-8.SELECT distinct product_code FROM transactions where market_code='Mark001';
+8. SELECT distinct product_code FROM transactions where market_code='Mark001';

-9.Show transactions where currency is US dollars
+9. Show transactions where currency is US dollars

 10. SELECT * from transactions where currency="USD"